 The Syrian American Medical Society (SAMS) Clinical Observership Program aims to acculturate International Medical Graduates to American medical practices and help prepare them for residency

 The program follows the American Medical Association International Medical Graduates (AMA-IMG) section observership guidelines.
-This program is based on Oklahoma State Medical Association’s IMG observership and the American Association of Physicians of Indian Origin observership program.
-SAMS offers this non-for profit program in several states.
+This program is based on the Oklahoma State Medical Association’s IMG observership and the American Association of Physicians of Indian Origin observership program.
+SAMS offers this non-for-profit program in several states.

 Interested candidates can apply by filling out the SAMS Observership Application and providing the necessary documentation.
 Applications will be reviewed by the SAMS Observership Committee and applicants will be accepted for a 1-2 month rotation upon approval.
 By the end of the observership, both preceptors and observers are required to submit an evaluation form to the observership committee.

 - SAMS will not pay a salary or stipend to the observers.

 - SAMS will consider supporting the candidate to pay the program fees, however, lodging, boarding, and transportation are the responsibility of the observer.